 Policy of Terms and Conditions for Acceptance of Tuition Scholarships

 Tuition scholarships are available to qualified students.
 They are by definition scholarships and do not require students to work in exchange for the payment of tuition.
 Currently all GA/TA and RPA positions who meet minimum stipend levels may qualify for a full or partial tuition scholarship.
-Federally funded Graduate Traineeships, all fellowship recipients, and certain externally supported students may also receive tuition scholarships.
+Federally funded graduate assistantships, all fellowship recipients, and certain externally supported students may also receive tuition scholarships.

 All graduate tuition scholarship recipients are required to accept and agree to the specific terms and conditions stated below.
-No graduate student will be provided with a tuition scholarship without first signing and returning to the Graduate School the Terms and Conditions for Acceptance of the Tuition Scholarship.
-It is normally the graduate program's responsibility to obtain the student's signature and submit the Terms and Conditions to the Graduate School.
-A copy of the Terms and Conditions is provided to graduate programs early in each year (normally January or February) along with allocations.
-Departments may photocopy the Terms as needed.
+No graduate student will be provided with a tuition scholarship without first signing and returning the Terms and Conditions for Acceptance of the Tuition Scholarship.
+It is primarily the graduate program's responsibility to obtain the student's signature retain a copy of the Terms and Conditions.

 Graduate students holding tuition scholarships are required to be registered full time in a degree program.
-To be registered full time, Level 1 (first-year students with a baccalaureate degree) and Level 2 students in terminal master's degree programs must register for 12 credits; Level 2 second-year students with only a baccalaureate degree in doctoral-granting programs, Level 3 (doctoral students with master's degree but not ABD) and Level 4 (ABD) students must register for 9 credits.
+To be registered full time, G1 (first-year doctoral students with a baccalaureate degree and less than 24 credits or any student in a master's program) must register for 12 credits; G2 students (second-year doctoral students with only a baccalaureate degree and more than 24 credits); G3 (doctoral students with a master's degree but not ABD) and G4 (ABD) students must register for 9 credits.
 Registration must be completed before the first day of classes each semester.
 Continuing students must register during the "advance registration" period.
-Students who resign assistantships/fellowships in mid-contract or who allow their registration to drop below full time may become liable for repayment of tuition scholarship awards.
+Students who resign from assistantships/fellowships in mid-contract or who allow their registration to drop below full time may become liable for repayment of tuition scholarship awards.

 Tuition scholarships are merit-based.
 Recipients of tuition scholarships must maintain a grade point average of at least 3.0.
 A GPA lower than 3.0 results in probation; students on probation are not eligible to receive tuition scholarships.
 In addition, students must be making satisfactory progress toward degree.